Dapto Smelting Works: Enhancements to smelter

 The nickel ore of New Caledonia contained more iron than nickel, and the key to smelting it was to obtain an iron-nickel matte, while removing most of the silica and some of the iron with the slag.
 To form the slag, a sulphur-compound flux would be added; it was planned to use gypsum (calcium sulphate) from South Australia, as that flux.
 The calcium sulphate would react with carbon (coke) in the furnace to form calcium sulphide, with the sulphide compound then reacting with the iron and nickel to form an iron-nickel matte, and the calcium with the silica to form calcium silicate slag.
 By controlling the amount of gypsum, some of the iron would also form part of the slag, as iron silicate.

 In October 1903, the company's consultant A.A.
-Blow confirmed that construction was well advanced on a 250 ton/day nicket smelter.
+Blow confirmed that construction was well advanced on a 250 ton/day nickel smelter.